eqNj/eqN-PD2-Filter/README.md

 Made sure ideal Wand runeword bases for the improved White runeword will notify on drop as a Necromancer.
 (They were already showing.)

 Added pertinent information for the new runewords (Asylum and Shattered Wall) to applicable runeword bases.
-(This includes rune listing/order provided in the ShowRecipes filter level.)
+(This includes rune listing/order provided in the Show Recipes filter level.)

 Added new description lines for class skill and/or high ED armors and shields with other useful affixes.
 (Applicable for LLD and high level items.)

 Added newly existing runeword possibilites introduced this season to applicable runewords bases.
-(This includes rune listing/order provided in the ShowRecipes filter level.)
+(This includes rune listing/order provided in the Show Recipes filter level.)

 Reworked how and when rare and magic arrows and bolts show depending on filter level.